ironnysh/mighty/README.md

 - Minified code.
 - Maximized performance.
 - Semantic and accessible markup.
-- Supports RTL layout.
+- RTL support.
-- Built in cache and security configuration.
+- Built in caching and security configuration.

 ### Table of Contents